It is freezing as hell and I just want to go home – but I’m already home.

 I am crazy for 50cc engines.
 I’ve ridden nothing but 50ccs in my life, firmly refusing any upgrade.

-My hydro-bike instructor once told me that insisting on a 50cc engine will eventually keep you young.
+My hydro-bike instructor once told me that insisting on 50cc engines will eventually keep you young.

 Guess who it was.